What Savoye College & School Advising Is All About

 Having worked in so many different admissions environments, I know and understand what application readers are looking for, what kinds of essays have an impact, how elite schools with staggering numbers of applicants narrow the field, and how admissions committees make final decisions.
 I walk families through all of that.

-Families and students I work with come for a range of educational backgrounds: public and private schools, as well as homeschooled.
+Families and students I work with come from a range of educational backgrounds: public and private schools, as well as homeschooled.
 Oftentimes college counselors at public and private schools are simply overwhelmed by the sheer number of students assigned to them and parents go in search of more personal and focused attention on their son or daughter.
 And, of course, with homeschooling, a college counselor is not a built-in option.

 Based in Louisville, and with knowledge of schools in the area, I also offer hourly consultation for parents and students intent on finding the right K-12 environment locally or boarding option nationwide.
 While most such clients are families relocating to Louisville, others are local residents that have yet to find the ideal match for their child.